 Instead, teach her how to cope with her frustration, or make cleaning up part of her routine.
 You won’t be able to (nor should you) rescue her from life’s disappointments.
 Teaching her how to cope and learn from mistakes is a much more valuable tool.

 As I say in my book, 31 Days to Better Parenting:

 “Kids can only learn so much if we solve every problem they run into.
 And this is hard for parents to do.
 After all, it’s difficult to watch our kids struggle and experience failure and discomfort.
 If we had it our way, they’d never make mistakes or have to keep trying.

 But with each rescue comes another ding to their desire to display their competence.
 Just as they were trying to prove they’re capable, mom or dad comes in and shows that they’re not.
 As you can imagine, this feels discouraging.”

-“He got hurt,” my then five-year-old responded.
+“He got hurt,” my eldest responded.

 - How to Respond when Your Child Makes a Mistake

 - Teach Your Child the Value of a Job Well Done